pepero8/EmoSDS/README.md

 # EmoSDS

-This is a repository of paper: EmoSDS: Emotionally Adaptive Spoken dialogue System
+This is a repository of paper: "EmoSDS: Unified Emotionally Adaptive Spoken Dialogue System Using Self-Supervised Speech Representations"

 <img width="600" alt="image" src="asset/emosds_only_model_2.png">